mrpbennett/docker_flask_template/README.md

 # Flask, Docker Template 🐳

-A GitHub template for Flask running docker
+A GitHub template for Flask running docker, also using TailwindCSS via CDN within `index.html`